Haantjes Algebras and Diagonalization: The geometry of Haantjes operators

-\end{proposition} \begin{proof} If the torsion of $\boldsymbol{N}$ vanishes, the left side of \eqref{eq:NTLautog2} vanishes as well.
-Taking $\alpha=\rho_\mu$, from the Haantjes theorem it follows that the first addend of the r.h.s. belongs to $\mathcal{D}_\nu$, therefore the third addend vanishes and $Y_\beta(\mu) =0$, if $\mu\neq \nu$.
-Consequently, each addend in \eqref{eq:NTLautog2} vanishes and eq. \eqref{eq:Ncommdif} follows.
-Finally, if $\mu=\nu$ the second and the third addend of \eqref{eq:NTLautog2} vanish, therefore the first addend vanishes as well and relation \eqref{eq:Ncommug} holds. \end{proof} Let us show in detail how to determine a coordinate system that, under the assumptions of Theorem \ref{th:Haan}, provides a block-diagonal form for a Haantjes operator $\boldsymbol{L}$.
+Let us show in detail how we can determine a coordinate system that, under the assumptions of Theorem \ref{th:Haan}, allows us to write a Haantjes operator $\boldsymbol{L}$ in a block-diagonal form.
 Denote by

-the distribution of rank ($n-r_i$) spanned by all of the generalized eigenvectors of $\boldsymbol{L}$, except those associated with the eigenvalue $l_i$.
-Such a distribution will be called a \emph{characteristic distribution} of $\boldsymbol{L}$.
+the distribution of corank $r_i$ (being $r_i$ the rank of $\mathcal{D}_i$), spanned by all the generalized eigenvectors of $\boldsymbol{L}$, except those associated with the eigenvalue $l_i$.
+Such a distribution will be said to be a \emph{characteristic distribution} of $\boldsymbol{L}$.
 Let $\mathcal{E}^{\circ}_{i}$ denote the annihilator of the distribution $\mathcal{E}_{i}$.
-Since $\boldsymbol{L}$ has real eigenvalues by hypothesis, the cotangent spaces of $M$ can be locally decomposed as
+Observe that, since $\boldsymbol{L}$ by hypothesis has real eigenvalues, the cotangent spaces of $M$ can be locally decomposed as